Explicit constructions of optimal blocking sets and minimal codes: The hypergraph of linear combinations

 \begin{definition}[Proper linear combination hypergraph] For $W,R\subset \mathbb{F}_q^k$, let $H_{W\rightarrow R}$ be the hypergraph whose vertex set is $W$, and a subset $X\subset W$ forms an edge if there is a proper linear combination of the elements of $X$ contained in $R$.
 We refer to this hypergraph as the \emph{proper linear combination hypergraph} of $(W,R)$. \end{definition}

-\begin{definition}[Proper span] Given a hypergraph $H$ on vertex $W\subset \mathbb{F}_q^k$, the \emph{proper span} of $H$, denoted by $\mbox{pspan}(H)$, is the set of all $v\in \mathbb{F}_q^k$ such that $v$ can be written as a proper linear combination of the elements of an edge of $H$. \end{definition}
+\begin{definition}[Proper span] Given a hypergraph $H$ on vertex set $W\subset \mathbb{F}_q^k$, the \emph{proper span} of $H$, denoted by $\mbox{pspan}(H)$, is the set of all $v\in \mathbb{F}_q^k$ such that $v$ can be written as a proper linear combination of the elements of an edge of $H$. \end{definition}

-With these definitions in our hand, our aim in this section is to prove that for certain tree-like hypergraphs $H$, if $H$ is a subhypergraph of $H_{W\rightarrow R}$, then $\mbox{pspan}(H)\cap R$ spans a subspace of large dimension in $R$.
-To this end, we first define our notion of tree-like hypergraph.
+With these definitions in hand, our aim in this section is to prove that for certain tree-like hypergraphs $H$, if $H$ is a subhypergraph of $H_{W\rightarrow R}$, then $\mbox{pspan}(H)\cap R$ spans a subspace of large dimension in $R$.
+To this end, we first define our notion of tree-like hypergraphs.

 \begin{definition}[$s$-tree-like hypergraph] Given a positive integer $s$, a hypergraph is \emph{$s$-bounded} if the size of every edge is at most $s$.
 A hypergraph $H$ is \emph{$s$-tree-like} if it is $s$-bounded and there is an ordering $v_1,\dots,v_n$ of the vertices of $H$ such that the vertex $v_i$ in the subhypergraph of $H$ induced on $\{v_i,\dots,v_n\}$ has degree $1$ for $i=1,\dots,n-s+1$. \end{definition}